acseckin/Bpilot/README.md

+# Ahmet Çağdaş SEÇKİN
-# Autopilot for Beaglebone Black
+Autopilot for Beaglebone Black